Candombe for José (Candombe para José) (1)

 I tried to raise my voice to the infinite space way beyond the edge of the barrack roof that reminded me of my limitations.
 Amelia put her arm around my shoulder.
 I did the same to Tuca and all of us embraced each other, singing from the tabletop.
 We were so close together, and a sense of sisterhood enveloped us.
 I was not alone; I was with those women who were my sisters.
 We had survived so much brutality and suffering.
 I sang with all my might on top of the table with those dear women: Amelia, Tuca, Anita, Anita María, Elena, Gabriela, Nieves, Cristina, Fidelia, Cecilia and another friend whose name I have forgotten.

-* The reference is to a song by Julio Numhauser, ‘El barco de papel’, which is the main subject of Carlos Muñoz’s testimony.
+* The reference is to a song by Julio Numhauser, ‘El barco de papel’.

 ** Candombe is a Uruguayan music and dance style that originated among African slaves.